Berberis vulgaris: Distribution and habitat

 The shrub is native to central and southern Europe, southern England, northwest Africa and western Asia; it is also naturalised in northern Europe and North America.
 In the United States and Canada, it has become established in the wild over an area from Nova Scotia to Nebraska, with additional populations in Colorado, Idaho, Washington state, Montana, and British Columbia.
 It is also cultivated in many countries.

 Ecology

 The berries are an important food for many small birds, which disperse the seeds in their droppings.

 B. vulgaris is the alternate host species of the wheat stem rust fungus (Puccinia graminis f. sp. tritici), a grass-infecting rust fungus that is a serious fungal disease of wheat and related grains.
 For this reason, cultivation of B. vulgaris is prohibited in Canada and some areas of the US (Connecticut, Massachusetts, Michigan, and New Hampshire).

+Phytochemistry

+The main compounds are isoquinoline and protoberberine alkaloids; the primary constituents include berberine, oxyacanthine, palmatine, berberrubine, lambertine, obamegine, aromoline, columbamine, berlambine, tejedine, berbidine, and berbamine.
+The fruits were found to contain the terpenoids lupeol and oleanolic acid, as well as the steroids stigmasterol and stigmasterol glucoside.